Cha-ching Platinum Visa for Teens Credit Card

 - I agree that setting a good example for my teen is necessary for him/her to make wise financial decisions.

-- I agree that the MSUFCU Visa Credit Card is a privilege to use and that I am required to repay any money borrowed through my use of the card.
+- I agree that the Cha-ching Platinum Visa is a privilege to use and that I am required to repay money borrowed through the use of the card.

-- I agree not to spend more than I can afford to repay and must repay my MSUFCU Visa Credit Card in a timely manner.
+- I agree not to spend more on my Cha-ching Platinum Visa than I can afford to repay in a timely manner.

 - I know I will have to maintain a budget so that I do not spend more than I earn.